mobify/workshop--adaptivejs-site-1x/README.md

 8. Save the `_header.dust` file and close it.

-9. Inspect the logo on the desktop site [Merlin's Potions at http://www.merlinspotion.com/](http://www.merlinspotion.com/) with the right click of your mouse and the **"Inspect Element"** menu option.
+9. In your browser, to inspect the logo on the desktop site [Merlin's Potions at http://www.merlinspotion.com/](http://www.merlinspotion.com/), right click with your mouse and the **"Inspect Element"** menu option.

     The logo is included as a background image.
 However, this approach does not work for our build because we do not include the desktop CSS on our adapted page.
 Instead, we add a copy of the logo to the project.